 Shadow AI cannot realistically be eradicated.
 Employees will continue to experiment with generative AI tools, driven by the promise of speed and efficiency.
 However, its risks can be managed through a coordinated strategy that blends technology, governance, and culture.
 Four key actions stand out:

-Organizations must invest in solutions that can actively monitor AI usage across browsers, devices, and applications.
+Establish Real-Time Visibility Organisations must invest in solutions that can actively monitor AI usage across browsers, devices, and applications.
 Traditional security tools focus on file transfers and emails, but Shadow AI operates in prompts and text inputs.
 Real-time visibility solutions—such as AI data firewalls or monitoring gateways—can detect when sensitive information is about to be shared externally and intervene before it leaves the enterprise environment.
 Visibility transforms Shadow AI from an invisible threat into a manageable risk.

-Awareness campaigns must go beyond generic “do not use AI” instructions.
+Educate Employees with Real Examples Awareness campaigns must go beyond generic “do not use AI” instructions.
 Employees need to see tangible examples of how an apparently harmless prompt can escalate into a data breach investigation or regulatory penalty.
 For instance, demonstrating how a patient’s name in a draft letter can constitute a HIPAA violation, or how uploading internal forecasts can amount to insider trading exposure, makes the risk real and relatable.
 Education rooted in practical case studies builds accountability and empowers employees to make informed decisions.

-The only sustainable approach is to provide employees with safe, enterprise-grade alternatives.
-By integrating generative AI into controlled platforms—where data is encrypted, usage is logged, and regulatory requirements are embedded—organizations can preserve the productivity benefits of AI while minimizing risk.
+Create Secure AI Pathways The only sustainable approach is to provide employees with safe, enterprise-grade alternatives.
+By integrating generative AI into controlled platforms—where data is encrypted, usage is logged, and regulatory requirements are embedded—organisations can preserve the productivity benefits of AI while minimising risk.
 Rather than banning generative AI outright, firms should guide its use through compliant pathways that keep sensitive information within trusted environments.

 Together, these four measures transform Shadow AI from an ungoverned, invisible risk into a managed domain of enterprise technology.
 The objective is not to suppress innovation, but to channel it safely—ensuring that employees can leverage the power of generative AI without undermining regulatory obligations, client trust, or organizational resilience.